softkave/fimidara-server-node/notes/rootname-namespacing.md

 ## TODOs

 - [ ] Add the workspace root name to the path when the file or folder's path is copied on the frontend.
+- [ ] Update sdk doc for file and folder paths to include the workspace root name.